grnair89/GraphQL/README.md

-# Implementation of Subgraph isomorphism algorithm and optimization techniques on Neo4j graph database
+# Implementation of Subgraph Isomorphism Algorithm on Neo4j Graph Database

 ## What is this?